akornatskyy/wheezy.http/doc/userguide.rst

 ---------------------
 Configuration options is a python dictionary passed to :py:class:`~wheezy.http.application.WSGIApplication` during initialization.
-These options are shared accross varios parts of application, including: middleware factory, http request/response, etc. There are no required options necessary to be setup before use, since they all fallback to some defaults defined in :py:mod:`~wheezy.http.config` module.
+These options are shared across various parts of application, including: middleware factory, http request/response, etc. There are no required options necessary to be setup before use, since they all fallback to some defaults defined in :py:mod:`~wheezy.http.config` module.